TheGeekOnSkates/mobile-mainframe/README.md

 ## Next steps

-First, I found a minor bug: The web client is sending a message along with `::welcome::`; that's why my welcome message and password bouncer message show at the same time.
-To fix this:
-	- On the JS side, if it's sending `::welcome``, set it up to not send anything else.
-	- On the server side, include a password request in the welcome message
-	- Make sure it works the same in both clients

-After that...
 I'm at a place where I'm cool with calling Mobile Mainframe 1.0 complete!
 It works great in both clients, so all it really needs now is docs.
 Maybe turn the page I started on earlier tonight into a "[GitHub Page](https://www.perplexity.ai/search/3fca39c4-0633-4650-99d2-532343f349c4?s=u)"

-## Thoughts about future 1.x releases

-* I'd kinda like to turn setup.php into a kind of library, something mobile mainframes can use without having to do all those file_get/put_contents calls directly... but I might not bother going there.
-Any spare time I have for this is would probably be more fun working on 2.0 :-)
-* I do, tho, want to put a live demo up (for myself) so I can test it on my iPhone.
-I might keep a personal 1.0 instance up and running, maybe use it for some slightly more useful tools.
-But the live demo might lead to some CSS tweaks, JS fixes (cuz Safari is the new IE, lol) and stuff like that.
-* I'd kinda like to see if my Python client will run in Termux - that might lead to a patch or towo too.

 ## Game plan for version 2.0